 This peak is not in the book.
 Livingston Douglas added a new route to this entry.
 Updated November 2022

 From US-20 in Fairfield, Idaho, drive through downtown Fairfield to a three-way junction.
 Turn right on Baseline Road and drive 0.3 miles, then turn left onto Soldier Creek Road.
-Follow this paved road for 7.5 miles to the signed junction for the Couch Summit Road.
+Follow this paved road for 7.5 miles to the signed junction for Couch Summit Road.
 This well-maintained gravel road reaches Couch Summit in 4.3 miles.
-At this pass, turn left onto FS-010 and follow this well-maintained road for 4.6 miles to a large meadow that sits between Salt Creek Peak, Basque Peak and Gora Euzkotarak Peak.
+At this pass, turn left onto FS-010 and follow this well-maintained road for 4.6 miles to a large meadow that sits between Salt Creek Peak, Basque Peak, and Gora Euzkotarak Peak.
 From the meadow, continue on FS-010 to the south side of the peak.
 I should note that FS-010 is a surprisingly good road and, when dry, most passenger vehicles will be able to travel it.

 Climb the peak by following FS-010 to the point where it is just below a saddle on the peak’s west ridge.
 At this point, a closed road leads up to the saddle and then turns up the ridge to the summit.
 My ascent was 0.5 miles with 574 feet of elevation gain.
 I recommend climbing Salt Creek Peak and Gora Euzkotarak Peak in the same outing.
 Class 1+.

 Park in a pullout along FSR-010 (about 4.5 miles west of Couch Summit) on a saddle just before the road reaches a signed junction with FSR-088/Salt Creek Road.
 This pullout is at 7,745 feet and sits at the base of the east ridge of Basque Peak.